dandan7675/NvidiaRTX-LHRv2Unlocker/README.md

 ![alt text](https://github.com/BySergeyDev/NvidiaRTX-LHRv2Unlocker/blob/main/Images/Hashrate/RTX_A4000.jpg?raw=true)

 # Installation & how to use it
-Download the RAR archive, run the installation package inside.
+Download the ZIP archive, run the installation package inside.
 After the installation is complete, run the program from the icon on the desktop.

 <b>Modification of the card installed in the system</b>